ADGEfficiency/adgefficiency.github.io/_posts/2018-08-02-dqn-tuning.md

 layers=5,5,5
 ```

-The results across three random seeds are shown below in Figure 1.
+The results across three random seeds are shown in Figure 1.

 ![fig1]({{ "/assets/dqn_debug_2/fig1.png"}})
 **Figure 1 - DDQN experiments**

-Figure 1 shows that the instability problem still exists.
+Figure 1 shows that the instability problem still exists!
+On to the next hypothesis.

-## hypothesis - neural network size
+## hypothesis - batch size and neural network structure

 In DQN the online network is changed at each step by minimizing the difference between the Bellman target and the current network approximation of `Q(s,a)`.
 The hypothesis was that if the batch is too small (previously I was using `batch_size=32`) then the distribution of the data per batch won't be smooth.
+These unsmooth updates hurt the polict stability.

-Because of the nature of the CartPole environment, this becomes more of an issue as the agent learns, because the episode length increases.
-As the episode length increases the relative amount of terminal states will decrease.
-I increased the batch size to `256` to see what effect this would have concurrent with the DDQN change.
+In the CartPole environment, as the agent learns the episode length increases.
+As the episode length increases, the relative amount of terminal states in each batch will decrease.
+Knowing that the maximum episode length is 200 I increased the batch size to 256.
+Larger batch sizes [allow higher learning rates](https://miguel-data-sc.github.io/2017-11-05-first/), because the smoother distribution allows a higher quality gradient update.

-The original DeepMind paper used a batch size of TODO, but as they were working with images, they are restricted to smaller batches in order to fit the batch on a GPU.
-We are using state-actions that are small numpy arrays (and not training on GPU).
+Batch size is second only to learning rate in importance.
+Neural networks are trained using batches for multiple reasons.
+One is that using batches allows more gradient updates per epoch.
+In reinforcement learning we only train for a single epoch over a single batch at each step.

-There is a relationship between batch size and learning rate - larger batch sizes should allow higher learning rates (because the gradient update is higher quality).
+Another reason batches are used is to avoid GPU constraints.
+If you are using images then your batch size will be constrained by needing to fit the entire batch in the GPU memory.
+In the 2015 DeepMind work, they used `batch_size=32`.
+Each state and next state was four images, so a single batch had 128 images.
+CartPole uses a small numpy array (and we train on CPU).
+So this potential constraint on batch size doesn't apply.

 For these simple reinforcement learning problems the idea is that smaller neural networks should be preferred, as they have less change to overfit.

-One reason why a small neural network could cause instability is a lot of aliasing i.e. sharing of weights.
-This sharing of weights means that changes to one part of the network end up disrupting the understanding encoded in another part of the network.
+One reason why a small neural network could cause instability is a lot of aliasing (sharing of weights).
+Aliasing could mean that changes to one part of the network disrupt the understanding encoded in another part of the network.

-Up until now I have been using a neural network with three layers, 5 nodes per layer.
+Up until now I have been using a neural network structure of `5, 5, 5` (i.e. 3 layers with 5 nodes per layer).
 My hypothesis was that even though this is not a lot of nodes, because the network has three layers there will be a lot of aliasing (i.e. changes in the input layer affect all the layers below it).

-Updated hyperparameters
+Updated hyperparameters were

 ```
 layers=256,256
 batch_size=256